Franchise Business Plan

 • Input for determining the condition system and revenue model

-The result is a good and structured basis for your franchise organization, summarized in the Franchise Business Plan.
+The result is a good and structured basis for your franchise organisation, summarised in the Franchise Business Plan.
 This also forms the foundation for the development of the compensation system through the Franchise Exploitation Model.

-Avoid pitfalls when starting a franchise organization with the Franchise Business Plan
+Avoid pitfalls when starting a franchise organisation with the Franchise Business Plan

-Without proper preparation, starting a sustainably successful franchise organization is virtually impossible.
-To help you avoid the main pitfalls when starting a franchise organization, such as underestimating the implications of certain choices or the required (additional) knowledge, skills, and abilities, Koelewijn & Partners developed the FranScan® Methodology.
+Without proper preparation, starting a sustainably successful franchise organisation is virtually impossible.
+To help you avoid the main pitfalls when starting a franchise organisation, such as underestimating the implications of certain choices or the required (additional) knowledge, skills, and abilities, Koelewijn & Partners developed the FranScan® Methodology.

-We look at the history of your organization, analyze the current situation and map out the desired situation in the short and long term.
+We look at the history of your organisation, analyse the current situation and map out the desired situation in the short and long term.
 We also address various prerequisites.
 Many of the topics are strategic and policy-oriented, but our focus is also on the operational, legal, and financial impact.
 This way, we gradually develop the Franchise Business Plan for your concept.

 The right balance in soft and hard franchise